AMERKHALIFAH/The-Subtract-a-Square-game/README.md

 Next, it's Player 2's turn.
 Player 2 must also select a square number, taking into consideration the remaining number of coins.
 The game continues with players alternately choosing square numbers and subtracting them from the remaining coins.

-The player who removes the last remaining coin is declared the winner."
+The player who removes the last remaining coin is  the winner."